Kunz languages for numerical semigroups are context sensitive: Preliminaries, definitions and motivation

 \subsection{Numerical semigroups}

-We denote by \(\mathbb{N}=\{0,1,2,\ldots\}\) the set of nonnegative integers.
-A \emph{numerical semigroup} is a cofinite submonoid of the additive monoid \(\mathbb{N}\).
-In other words, a numerical semigroup \(S\) is a subset of \(\mathbb{N}\) such that \(0\in S\), \(\mathbb{N}\setminus S\) is finite, and, most importantly, \(S\) is closed under addition.
+Recall that a numerical semigroup \(S\) is a subset of \(\mathbb{N}\) containing \(0\), closed under addition and such that \(\mathbb{N}\setminus S\) is finite.
+The number of elements of \(\mathbb{N}\setminus S\) is called the \emph{genus} of \(S\) and is denoted \(\operatorname{g}(S)\).
 As a general reference on numerical semigroups, we refer to~\cite{RosalesGarcia2009Book-Numerical}.
 All results referred to as well-known are taken from there.

 The study of numerical semigroups frequently involves investigating some notable elements and relations between them.
-Among the notable elements appearing in this text, there is the least positive element of the semigroup and the least element from which all integers belong to the semigroup.
+Among the notable elements appearing in this text, there is the least positive element of the semigroup and the smallest element of the semigroup such that all larger integers are likewise elements of the semigroup.
 These are called, respectively, the \emph{multiplicity} and the \emph{conductor} of the semigroup.
 For the matter of notation, for any given numerical semigroup \(S\), we shall use \(m=\operatorname{m}(S)=\min(S\setminus\{0\})\) and \(c=\operatorname{c}(S)=\min \{x\in S\mid x+\mathbb{N}\subseteq S\}\), respectively, for the multiplicity and the conductor of \(S\).
 The argument \(S\) is usually understood and omitted when readability is unaffected.